DavesCodeMusings/BLE-Battery-Beacon/README.md

 Interestingly, the Home Assistant _presence_ of the beacon remains contantly in a _Home_ state, rather than _Away_, even though the ESP32 is sleeping for the majority of the time.

 ## Second Try
-The changes in [proof_of_concept_2.ino](https://github.com/DavesCodeMusings/BLE-Battery-Beacon/blob/main/proof_of_concept_2.ino) are an attempt to fix the problem of the battery constantly showing _unknown_.
+The changes in [proof_of_concept_2.ino](https://github.com/DavesCodeMusings/BLE-Battery-Beacon/blob/main/proof_of_concept_2.ino) are my attempt to fix the problem of the battery constantly showing _unknown_.

-I remember reading about how some battery-operated home automation devices will send sensor readings in their BLE advertising messages.
+I remember reading about how some battery-operated home automation devices will often send sensor readings in their BLE advertising messages.
 (I think it was a write-up concerning the stock firmware on the Xaiomi Mijia temperature / humidity sensors I have.)
 And, the BLE advertisement is what ESPHome was using for presence detection.
 Presence was the one entity in Home Asistant that was not showing _unknown_ when the beacon went to sleep.

 This led me to looking for a way to communicate battery level information in the BLE advertisement.
 And it turns out there is a field called _manufacturer data_ that device makers (like Xaiomi) will use to send temperature and humidity readings along with their BLE advertisements.
 Unfortunately, there's no standard way of doing it.
-But, Arduino's BLE library has a function for writing to this _manufacturer data_ field.
+But, Arduino's BLE library includes the function `BLE.setManufacturerData()`for writing to this _manufacturer data_ field.

 So in proof_of_concept_2.ino, I've created a string of ASCII characters that spells out _BATT:100%_ and stuck it in the manufacturer data field.
 Using a [BLE scanner](https://play.google.com/store/search?q=nrf+connect&c=apps) on my phone, I can see the advertisement from my ESP32 beacon.
 And if I switch it to a text representation of the manufacturer data, I see _BATT:100%_.
 Problem solved!
 Right...?